Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Hochschild and quantum cohomologies

 The purpose of this section is to briefly summarize the properties of operators $\frak p$, $\frak q$ etc. which are expected to hold, in order to put the discussion of this paper in proper perspective.
 We also mention various earlier results.
 We might overlook some other existing literature because our knowledge are certainly incomplete.

-We remark that the operators $\frak p$, $\frak q$ etc. are defined in \cite{fooo06} Chapter 3 and \cite{fooobook} Section 3.8 for any pair $(X,L)$ where $X$ is a symplectic manifold and $L$ is its relatively spin closed Lagrangian submanifold.
+We note that the operators $\frak p$, $\frak q$ etc. are defined in \cite[Chapter 3]{fooo06} and \cite[Section 3.8]{fooobook} for any pair $(X,L)$ where $X$ is a symplectic manifold and $L$ is its relatively spin closed Lagrangian submanifold.
 We first review its relation to Hochschild cohomology here.

 Let $C$ be a filtered $\Lambda_{0,{\rm nov}}$ module.
 We assume it is free.
 We consider the Hochschild complex:

 More precisely, for $\varphi_0 \in Hom_{\Lambda_{0,{\rm nov}}} (B_0(C[1]),C[1]) = C[1]$, we assume $\varphi_0(1) \equiv 0 \mod \Lambda_{0,{\rm nov}}^+$, in addition.
 Its boundary operator is defined by